ankane/dexter/README.md

 ## Collecting Queries

-Dexter supports collecting queries from a number of sources.
+Dexter can collect queries from a number of sources.

 - [Log files](#log-file)
 - [SQL files](#sql-files)